 IPS Mastermind is a collection of the most serious photographers from all over the world who have a common space on Facebook to share ideas, business experience, and learn from the incredible resources and educators the IPS brand provides.
 Their Facebook group has reached over 60,000 members and focuses on educating photographers in the art of in-person sales to elevate their business and never fail to reach a profit goal.

 Way Up North, on the other hand, is a group dedicated to the brightest and most devoted professional wedding photographers and photography minds from all over the world.

-What is exceptionally great about Way Up North is, despite them having an online community as well, the experience they provide a professional wedding photographer is unmatched.
+What is exceptionally great about Way Up North is, despite them having an online community as well, the in-person experience they provide a professional wedding photographer is unmatched.

 In fact, twice a year the group holds its hallmark convention in a pre-selected, picturesque European city and venue that leaves even the most creatively-blocked photographer flooded with proactive inspiration.
-For instance this September will see an already sold-out event at the Astor Film Lounge in Cologne; but worry not following will be a soothing spring show in Nice, France April 2-3.
-Oo la la ;)

 Yet, despite their idyllic locations it’s hardly the city and physical venue that leaves photographers acclaiming it as “Epic” and wanting more upon conclusion.